 Buying Property in USA: 5 Investor Hotspots Exposed

 Guest writer Dave Landry spotlights just five of many areas of the US which could soon see renewed growth in the wake of the global financial crisis.
-This inside info could be used to devastating effect in conjunction with the awesome US property strategy revealed by Anthony Werner in his exclusive PiB webinar.
+This inside info could be used to devastating effect in conjunction with the awesome US property strategy revealed by Preston Ely in his free book.

 There's an incredible amount of American cities that are often disregarded on the international scale in regards to real estate purchasing.
 When locations are usually mentioned as US real estate hot spots, the same cities are usually listed: Los Angeles, New York City, or Seattle, to name a few.